oracle/graalvm-reachability-metadata/tests/src/org.hibernate.validator/hibernate-validator/README.md

 The metadata has been gathered by a combination of running the hibernate-validator tests with the agent attached and by tweaking and completing the output files.

+To find all validator implementations, a small tool named `FindValidators` has been written, which resides in `src/main/java`.

 ## Run tests with agent

 Put this in the `pom.xml`: